thunkable/docs-thunkable-com/chapter1/0-faqs.md

 ---

+### Set up

 #### **Are there special requirements to be an iOS developer?** {#any-special-requirements-to-be-an-ios-developer-can-you-make-it-easier-for-new-developers}

 iOS app development has its own unique set of requirements that are distinct from Android.
+Where possible, Thunkable is making easier for new iOS developers to get started on their first app \(compared to hard-core iOS developers\)

 * Apple usually requires a MAC device and a free Apple Developer Account to build iOS apps \(.ipa\).
 We are enabling building iOS apps without a MAC or an Apple Developer Account.